visionsofparadise/bufferfy/README.md

 Parameters:

 * `codecMap`: - An map of keys and codecs where keys are case values for the switch.
-* `id`: - Sets an id that can be pointed to.
+* `options.id`: - Sets an id that can be pointed to.
-* `getValueCase`: - A function that takes a value and returns a key of the codecMap, selecting the appropriate codec.
+* `options.getValueCase`: - A function that takes a value and returns a key of the codecMap, selecting the appropriate codec.
-* `getBufferCase`: - A function that takes a buffer and returns a key of the codecMap, selecting the appropriate codec.
+* `options.getBufferCase`: - A function that takes a buffer and returns a key of the codecMap, selecting the appropriate codec.
-* `default`: - The key of the codecMap that selects the codec used for unmatched values/buffers.
+* `options.default`: - The key of the codecMap that selects the codec used for unmatched values/buffers.

 ### Transform